reframejs/reframe/readme.md

 Reframe is desgined with easy customization in mind, and the following examples are easy to achieve:
  - Custom server
-   - Add server routes to add RESTful/GraphQL API endpoints, authentication endpoints, etc.
+   - Add server endpoints: RESTful/GraphQL API endpoints, authentication endpoints, etc.
    - Custom hapi server config.
 (Reframe uses the hapi server framework by default.)
    - Use a process manager such as PM2.
    - etc.